ToPa451/PillPal/README.md

 ### Backup, Restore, and Complete Removal

 The authoritative backup is a full Home Assistant backup.
-Before upgrading, rolling back to an older Pill★Pal version, or removing the integration, such a backup should be created and tested for restorability.
+Before upgrading or removing the integration, such a backup should be created and tested for restorability.
 Reloading or temporarily disabling the integration retains all application data.
 In contrast, confirming the **removal of the entire Pill★Pal integration entry** permanently deletes its live store and quarantine storage; recovery is then only possible from a previous Home Assistant backup.
 Removing only a person subentry continues to archive their application data and is not a complete deletion.
 Prior to archiving or full deletion, Pill★Pal cleans up all known profile-related mobile notifications.
 If a saved notify service is unavailable when a person is removed, the exact deletion job is preserved and retried once the service returns.

 ## Automation Entities and Actions